 The club is run by the members for the members and there is an active Ladies Group who meet regularly.

-Currently about 60 enjoy the clubs’ activities and new members are always welcome.
+Some 60 members enjoy the club’s activities and new members are always welcome.

 We meet every fortnight on Wednesdays at Beacon Hall, The Centre, Painswick, where coffee is served at 10 o’clock.
-The meetings commence at 10.30pm and last about 1.5 hours.
-Speakers are engaged on a wide range of topics.
-The programme of events may be seen under “Diary”.
+The meetings commence at 10.30 a.m. and last about 1½ hours.
+Speakers are engaged on a wide range of interesting topics and questions are taken afterwards.
+The programme of meetings and other events may be seen under “Diary” on this website.

-Twice a year, visits are arranged to places of interest.
+Visits are arranged annually to a place of interest.
 In recent years visits have included the Bletchley Park, RAF Cosford, the Palace of Westminster and Big Ben, SS Great Britain, Gatcombe Court, and Jaguar cars.
 We have also cruised on the Waverley paddle steamer and enjoyed a canal boat trip on the river Avon.

-A Ladies Lunch and Christmas Dinner are held annually.
+A Ladies Summer Luncheon and a Christmas Dinner are held annually.